Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms

 \section{Limitations}

 Self-disclosure statements were extracted with regular expressions that will not catch all cases of statements of a given type.
 They will also capture false positives.
 There are ways to improve the rule-based extraction of self-disclosures, though we found ours had a low enough false-positive rate to be useful for our experiments.
-One example of this is with the category of possessions, where one can say ``I have X,'' but X could be ``had concerns,'' or otherwise describe the past rather than a present object or experience.
+One example of a false positive is with the category of possessions, which captures the pattern ``I have X'' but X could be ``had concerns,'' or otherwise describe the past rather than a present object or experience.
 Rules with parsing features could make this more specific.

 We did not account for the change in attributes over time.
-If a poster has posted over many years, their age or gender identity would more likely change leading to a set of conflicting statements.
+If a poster has posted over many years, their age or gender identity would be more likely to change leading to a set of conflicting statements.
 These types of issues could be resolved with rules, e.g. by taking the most recent values, however the most recent values may not correspond to their thoughts when providing a verdict.
 One could argue that a bag of identity statements is more representative of an individual (i.e. they were active posting at a range of ages, gender identities), however, we are unaware of the magnitude of the impact of rule-based filtering of these statements.